Joseph Carter Corbin: Later career

-After leaving the university, he became principal of Merrill High School in Pine Bluff, serving from 1901 to 1911.
+After leaving the university, Corbin became principal of Merrill High School in Pine Bluff, serving from 1901 to 1911.
 During this tenure, he worked with R. C. Childress to found the Arkansas Teachers Association.

 Corbin was a Baptist and was superintendent of Sunday Schools in Pine Bluff for many years.
 In 1886, he was vice president of the Colored Industrial Fair Association associated with Wiley Jones.
 He was also a prominent member of the Freemasons, an accomplished musician, and published mathematical writings in a number of mathematical education journals.
 He was Third State Grand Master of the Prince Hall Freemasons of Arkansas from 1878 to 1881.
-In 1903 he was a primary force in the building of a new Masonic temple in Pine Bluff.
+In 1903, he was a primary force in the building of a new Masonic temple in Pine Bluff.

 Personal life and death

 Corbin married Mary J. Ward of Kentucky on September 11, 1866, in Cincinnati, Ohio, and the couple had six children.
 Corbin's sister, Margaret, married Henry Adams.
 Their son, John Quincy Adams, was a journalist and publisher of The Appeal.
 In the early 1870s, John Q. Adams taught as an assistant to Corbin.

-Corbin died in Pine Bluff on January 9, 1911.
+Corbin died in on January 9, 1911, aged 77, in Pine Bluff, Arkansas.
+He was buried in the German Waldheim Cemetery (now part of Forest Home Cemetery), in Forest Park, Illinois, where his wife and son William had previously been interred.
+Corbin owned land in South Side, Chicago, and in 1909, had acquired a plot of six graves for $500 at German Waldheim, because it did not have segregated gravesites.
+In 2013, the Arkansas Black History Commission, as well as a group of alumni and supporters of the University of Arkansas at Pine Bluff, dedicated a stone at Corbin's gravesite, honoring his pioneering contributions to African American education.